MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 7. Extract the FFmpeg DLLs to your current game directory

-8. Download the compability wad from https://github.com/MadDeCoDeR/Classic-RBDOOM-3-BFG/releases/tag/pwad

-9. Extract the wad to your current game directory in the base\wads

 NOTE: The Working Directory has been set the default install directory of DOOM 3 BFG Edition on C: drive NOTE 2: Compiling and running it under Visual Studio Debugger it also requires to run the game on windowed mode (VS Debugger + Fullscreen = not a good mix) so you must Right Click on RBDoom3BFG Solution in Solution Explorer go to Properties select